The theory about the origin of flight

 The saurischians which gave rise to the pterosaurs as well as to Archaeopteryx always lived in the boundary area between land and water, and adaptations in either direction were possible, just as required or initiated by favourable conditions.
 Of course, they had to retain their legs for going ashore for the deposition of eggs.
 Presumably, also the claws of the hands served a function in connection with the walk on land, but surely not for climbing trees.

-Some authors have supposed that the preserved flyers had been drifted into the lagoons as carcases or had gone lost during storms.
+Some authors have supposed that the preserved flyers had been drifted into the lagoons as carcasses or had gone lost during storms.
 However, the excellent preservation precluded a long transport.
 Most probably, all the well preserved fossils have been inhabitants of this area.
 The environmental conditions of the Solnhofen limestones region are well suitable to illustrate the course of evolution to the ability to fly in the air.

 Archaeopteryx has essentially attained the same level of evolution as the contemporary Rhamphorhynchus.
 But the further evolution can better be illustrated using the long-tailed pterosaurs.
 R. Wild (1984) has described several new forms from the Upper Triassic of the southern Italian alps which he attributes to three different species.These are Eudimorphodon ranzii, Peteinosaurus zambellii, and an unnamed species which is the oldest one, but rather incomplete.The gastric content in Eudimorphodon consisted of scales of ganoid fish.
 The two other forms differed by increasing wing span and further modifications.
 Apparently, the pterosaurs underwent such a fast development during this period that the ancestor cannot be identified.
 Obviously, the possession of feathers was not the most important prerequisite for attaining the ability to fly in the air.
 But there must have been a precursor of Archaeopteryx that had already feathers, which besides the rhamphorhynchoids became a fish hunter under water.
+These fish hunters can be regarded in a way as the Mesozoic penguins.

 For initiating the evolution to the flight ability first of all the arm propulsion had to be developed